Join Us In Saying Thanks Culver’s Commitment to America’s Family Farms Runs Deep

 4. Lacey Short, Bourbon County, Kentucky

 Lacey teaches about agriculture, greenhouses, floral design and landscape design at Bourbon County High School.
 In addition to the excitement of teaching a variety of classes and students, Lacey loves being an FFA advisor.
 “Being an FFA advisor is the cherry on top,” she said.
 “I enjoy seeing students succeed in contest areas and growing as leaders outside the classroom.”
 Lacey feels that it’s important to teach students about agriculture because they are our country’s future.
 “We have to get the youth excited about it and fuel their desire to continue in this industry,” she said.
 Outside of teaching, Lacey spends time with her husband and young son and raises cattle, sheep and goats.

 5. Noelle Coronado, Chicago, Illinois

 Noelle teaches agricultural finance and economics to juniors and seniors at Chicago High School for the Agricultural Sciences, which is also where she attended high school.
 She enjoys teaching agriculture because it teaches students real lessons.
 “The projects that my students are responsible for, such as the operating the school’s farm stand, helps them develop skills, like money management, business ethics and customer service, that they will undoubtedly use for years to come,” said Noelle.
-When she’s not teaching students the ins and outs of the ag business, Noelle spends time with her husband and son, creatively gardening on their urban Chicago condo’s balcony.
+When she’s not teaching students the ins and outs of the agricultural business, Noelle spends time with her husband and son, creatively gardening on their urban Chicago condo’s balcony.

 Interested in learning more about Culver’s support of agricultural education and FFA?
-Check out our Thank You Farmers page.
+Check out our Thank You Farmers Project page.